Maximal Free-Space Concentration of Electromagnetic Waves: Inverse-designed metasurfaces

 \section{Inverse-designed metasurfaces}

 We use ``inverse design'' to discover refractive-index profiles that can approach the concentration bounds.
 Inverse design~\cite{Jensen2011,miller2012photonic,Bendsoe2013,Molesky2018} is a large-scale computational-optimization technique, mathematically equivalent to backpropagation in neural networks~\cite{Rumelhart1986,LeCun1989,Werbos1994}, that enables rapid computation of sensitivities with respect to arbitrarily many structural/material degrees of freedom.
-Given such sensitivities, standard optimization techniques~\cite{Nocedal2006} such as gradient descent (employed here) can be used to discover locally optimal structures, often exhibiting orders-of-magnitude better performance~\cite{Lalau-Keraly2013,Ganapati2014} than structures with few parameters design by hand or brute force.
+Given such sensitivities, standard optimization techniques~\cite{Nocedal2006} such as gradient descent (employed here) can be used to discover locally optimal structures, often exhibiting orders-of-magnitude better performance~\cite{Lalau-Keraly2013,Ganapati2014} than structures with few parameters designed by hand or brute force.

-For some target wavelength $\lambda$, we consider metasurfaces with widths (diameters) ranging from $10\lambda$ to $23\lambda$, with thicknesses of $1.9\lambda$, equivalent to films with thicknesses on the order of 1${\mu}$m and widths in the dozens of microns for visible-frequency light.
+For some target wavelength $\lambda$, we consider metasurfaces with thicknesses of $1.9\lambda$ and widths (diameters) ranging from $10\lambda$ to $23\lambda$, equivalent to films with thicknesses on the order of 1${\mu}$m and widths in the dozens of microns for visible-frequency light.
 We consider two-dimensional scattering (i.e. metasurfaces that are translation-invariant along one dimension), to reduce the computational cost and demonstrate the design principle.
 Dimensionality has only a small effect on the bounds; in the {\SM}, we show that the 2D equivalent of \eqref{optS} is

 For the design variables, we allow the permittivity at every point on the metasurface to vary (i.e., ``topology optimization''~\cite{Jensen2011,Bendsoe2013}), and we generate two types of designs (depicted in \figref{metalens}): binary metasurfaces, in which the permittivity must take one of two values (chosen here as 1 and 12), and grayscale metasurfaces, in which the permittivity can vary smoothly between two values as in gradient-index optics~\cite{marchand1978gradient}.